ProofHub/api_v3/sections/time.md

 }
 ```

-`201 Created` will be returned along with the JSON of the time entry if the record is added. `403 Forbidden` will be returned in case of invalid access.
+`200 OK` will be returned along with the JSON of the time entry if the record is added. `403 Forbidden` will be returned in case of invalid access.

 Update time
 ----------------